shreejal1/StackImplementation/README.md

 The test cases aren't hardcoded but lets user to perform themself.
 The following options of (Push/Pop/Peek/Status) is shown and the process is iterative until the user choose to exit (used while condition to iterate).

+Day2:
+Improved the method in Stack.
+Applied try catch to handle the exception of ArrayIndexOutOfBoundsException.